planbcoding/vscode-react-refactor/README.md

 This simple extension provides refactor code actions for React developers.

-Recompose your overgrown JSX without worring about the given data.
+Recompose your overgrown JSX without worrying about the given data.
 This extension will do the dirty work for you without breaking your code.

 ## Features